natureofcode/2048-ai/README.md

 # Play a random game with the chance of tile 4 spawning set to 20%.
 ./2048 -4 0.2
 ```
+_Please note that the results below are only applicable for the original version._
 # 2048 - ai

 This is a strong AI for the popular game 2048.
 It reaches the 65536 tile 3.5%